walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/WalletSDK.md

 }
 ```

+``WalletDatabaseKey`` descriptions redact raw key material, but apps should still
+avoid logging, serializing, or otherwise exposing the `material` bytes.

 Use ``Wallet/deleteLocalData()`` to reset SDK-owned local data for the wallet.
 This removes wallet records, platform signing keys referenced by the wallet,
 encrypted database files and sidecars, and SDK-managed database keys.
 When using